usmanl1/SENG-A4-20/README.md

 # Explain the use of assertions and checkpoints

+Assertions and checkpoints play a crucial role in Selenium testing by verifying that the system functions as intended.
+These validation mechanisms are seamlessly integrated into Selenium, simplifying their implementation.
+Following user interactions like clicks, scrolls, or text inputs, Selenium automatically executes these validations.
+During test execution, if an unexpected or incorrect input is detected, the test case halts and flags the failure at that specific checkpoint.

 # how did you test each functionaity with different test data

 # How the team work/effort was divided and managed